top of page

 Foley Catheter Size Considerations

 • Once a catheter is inserted, the elastic tissue in the urethral mucosa will close around the catheter.
-Therefore, it is important to select the smallest Foley catheter that will effectively drain urine.
+Therefore, it is important to select the smallest Foley catheter size that will effectively drain urine.

 • Incorrect sizing can lead to complications such as urethral trauma, bladder spasms, and infection.